July 23, 2054. Thursday. 4:55 pm.

 “Nothing.
-Just that when I do find the answer you’ll be the first one to know if you stop asking questions now.
+Just that when I do find the answer, you’ll be the first one to know if you stop asking questions now.
 Even I don’t know where to begin.”
 Kiyro sighed.
 This new mystery was bothering him.
 He wondered if his sister knew anything about their family background.
-In reality, he never really took the time to research into his family’s heritage and past histories.
+He never really took the time to research his family’s heritage and past histories.

 “I need to get going.
 My sister is waiting for me.
 I don’t want to make her wait.”
 Kiyro replied.
 He turned his head side-to-side to see if anyone was there watching them and turned to leave.